How to Paint PVC Trim: A Step-by-Step Guide

 Steps:

-- Carefully wipe down the PVC trim, concentrating on areas with persistent stains.
+2. Carefully wipe the PVC trim, focusing on spots with tough stains.

-Ensure all solvent residues are removed by wiping down with clean water and allowing the trim to dry completely.
+Make sure to wipe off all solvent residues with clean water and let the trim dry completely.

 Enhancing Paint Adhesion on PVC Trim